hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

   - hpe-greenlake
 ---
 ## Introduction
-*HPE GreenLake for Containers* is built on HPE Ezmeral Container Platform, based on open source Kubernetes.
-It provides a pay-as-you go Kubernetes-based container optimized stack, delivered as a service to help you operationalize your containers at scale.
+As one of HPE GreenLake Cloud Services, *HPE GreenLake for Containers* is an HPE-designed, implemented, owned, and operated private cloud that is built on HPE Ezmeral Container Platform, based on open source Kubernetes, and deployed at a customer site.
 In HPE GreenLake for Containers, it configures to use a gateway host, acting as a proxy sever, that carries client requests from deployed application service endpoints in the Kubernetes clusters.
 The gateway host maps the private IP endpoints of services running inside the Kubernetes clusters to external accessible IP addresses and ports.
 It provides better security by exposing only the gateway host IP address to the external while keeping all the others behind the firewall.
-However, when you deploy some applications to the clusters, you may hit issue, from time to time, and receive the error state *`ErrImagePull`* in your applicaiton pods.
-Here is a sample `ngnix` application deployment and the received issue:
+However, when you create your application from Docker image, your application pods may get stuck in the error state *`ErrImagePull`*.
+Below is a sample `ngnix` application deployment and the received error message in the pod events:

 ```
 $ kubectl run cfe-nginx --image=nginx